Forgot User ID?

-If your debt has gotten out of control, you’re not alone.
-Debt management is a challenge facing many people, and in seeking a solution, you are already taking positive steps to Live Smarter.
+If your debt has gotten out of control, or you’re suddenly feeling the financial burden of the current global health crisis, you’re not alone.
+Debt management is a challenge facing many people, from all walks of life, and in seeking a solution, you are already taking positive steps to Live Smarter.
+More than ever, we are committed to helping you make smart financial decisions and address your most pressing debt consolidation concerns.

 A debt consolidation plan involves taking several debts, such as credit cards, medical bills, personal loans, and more, and combining them into fewer bills, preferably one, at a lower overall interest rate.
 So instead of sending payments to multiple creditors each month, you can make one payment to cover everything.
 This generally results in lower total monthly payments, and can help you avoid late payment fees and other penalties, since the billing and financial tracking is easier to handle.

 The goal?
 Helping you get out of debt sooner, lowering your interest rates and monthly payments, and protecting your credit score.

 First, we determine if your financial situation warrants debt consolidation.
 Factors we consider include your income, your credit standing, how much total money you owe, how many loans or debt sources you have, and the terms of those debts.